giry-dev/mangrove-docs/docs/developers/SDK/getting-started/basic-offer.md

 1. First create a [`LiquidityProvider`](../technical-references/code/classes/LiquidityProvider).
 This allows for posting new offers.
 2. Then you need to approve your account/wallet.
 To make sure that the transaction has been made, we do `await tx.wait()`.
-3. Then you need to calculate how much %%provision|provision%% is needed.
+3. Then you need to calculate how much [provision](/docs/developers/terms/provision.md) is needed.
 4. You can then post an offer using, in this case `wants: 100.5` and `gives:100.4`, which gives a price of $$100.5/100.4\approx1.00099$$.
 And since you saw that the best price was $$\approx1.003$$ you know our offer will be at the top of the list.

 ```javascript reference